Jim Kincaid (gridiron football)

-James Davis "Blackie" Kincaid (August 11, 1930 – September 25, 2014) was an American football defensive back for the Washington Redskins National Football League.
-He played college football at the University of South Carolina and was drafted in the third round of the 1954 NFL Draft by the Los Angeles Rams.
-He also played for the Hamilton Tiger-Cats and Montreal Alouettes of the Canadian Football League.
+James Davis "Blackie" Kincaid (August 11, 1930 – September 25, 2014) was an American football defensive back for the Washington Redskins in the National Football League (NFL).
+He played college football at the University of South Carolina and was drafted in the third round of the 1954 NFL draft by the Los Angeles Rams.
+He also played for the Hamilton Tiger-Cats and Montreal Alouettes of the Canadian Football League (CFL).
 Kincaid died on September 25, 2014, in Goldsboro, North Carolina.